danielaparker/jsoncons/README.md

 ### Overview

-jsoncons allows you to work with JSON data in a number of ways:
+jsoncons allows you to work with JSON and JSON-like data formats in a number of ways:

-- As a variant-like structure, [basic_json](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json.md),
+- As a variant-like structure, [basic_json](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json.md)
-that can accomodate any valid JSON data

 - As a strongly typed C++ data structure